 So that’s that, candle making for beginners, all the information you need to get started is right here.

-For now, take a look at more finished examples below, and next week I’ll be posting a page about wicks and wicking, giving you the opportunity to learn about using multiple wicks, making use of wooden wicks and exactly how to pick the right sized wick
+For now, take a look at more finished candle examples, and next week I’ll be posting a page about wicks and wicking, giving you the opportunity to learn about using multiple wicks, making use of wooden wicks and exactly how to pick the right sized wick

 Candle making is an extremely rewarding endeavor, and I hope it’s the same for you!
 I love the sense of satisfaction it gives me, watching the wick burn and the wax melt thinking ‘hey, I made this myself!’.
 I also like to think it helps us get back to our roots.